Get News & Updates Directly To Your Inbox

 Myth 2: You look too healthy to have diabetes.A person isn’t healthy just because they’re thin.
 And a person isn’t sick just because they’re overweight.
 What’s going on inside our bodies doesn’t show on the outside.
 Knowing your body is very important.
 When something doesn't feel right, see your doctor.
 Symptoms of diabetes can be subtle.
 You may not notice them.
 That’s why it’s important to have yearly health check-ups and get screened if your doctor has concerns for diabetes.

 Myth 3: You’re too young to have diabetes.
 Among the two types of diabetes, Type 1 diabetes most often begins in children and young adults.
 Still, Type 2, which used to be known as ‘adult-onset diabetes’ is becoming more common in children and young people who struggle with obesity or have a family history of diabetes.

 Myth 4: People cause their diabetes by eating too much sugar or unhealthy foods.When someone gets diabetes, it is not their fault.
 Diabetes is a complex health problem.
 Family history, lifestyle and other less-understood factors all play a role.
 With Type 2 diabetes, the body may grow resistant to insulin or the pancreas can stop making enough insulin.

-While there are some known family history and lifestyle risk associations, it is still difficult to predict exactly who will develop diabetes.
-We cannot place blame on people who get diabetes.
-We can support people with pre-diabetes and diabetes.
-We can urge them to do the most for themselves by learning about diabetes and taking steps to cut their risk factors.
-A Certified Diabetes Educator can help.
+While there are some known family history and lifestyle risks, it’s still difficult to predict who will develop diabetes.
+Rather than blame, we should support people with pre-diabetes and diabetes.
+We can encourage them to learn about it and take steps to cut their risk factors.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.